-In 1993 were from the former state Czechoslovakia the independent states Slovakia and the Czech Republic.
-Viticulture has a common history that goes up to the Celts declining.
-In the 3rd century AD, Emperor Marcus Aurelius invaded Probus (232-282) Roman legionnaires to South Moravia before and established in today's Znojemská (Znojmo) land vineyards.
-The first heyday reached the winegrowing in the 9th century at the time of the Great Moravian Empire.
-As in many other countries, especially the monasteries exerted a positive influence, because they needed altar wine, It was especially the founded in 1190 Premonstratensian monastery Louka at Znojmo out.
-This order was strongly influenced by the ideals of Cistercian influenced and operated as this professional viticulture.
-During the Middle Ages, many cities and monasteries flourished vineyards.
-The Thirty Years' War (1618-1648) saw a great decline.
-The mildew and the first occurring in Satov in 1890 phylloxera got the rest.
+In 1993 the former state became Czechoslovakia the independent states Slovakia and the Czech Republic.
+Viticulture has a common history that goes back to the Celts declining.
+In the 3rd century AD, Emperor Marcus Aurelius invaded Probus (232-282) Roman legionaries to South Moravia and planted vineyards in what is now Znojemská.
+Winegrowing reached its first heyday in the 9th century during the Great Moravian Empire.
+As in many other countries, the monasteries in particular had a positive influence because they needed it altar wine, Particularly noteworthy was the Premonstratensian monastery Louka near Znojmo.
+This order was strong from the ideals of the Cistercian influenced and operated like this professional viticulture.
+During the Middle Ages, vineyards bloomed around many towns and monasteries.
+The Thirty Years' War (1618-1648) caused a great decline.
+The mildew and the one that first appeared in Satov in 1890 phylloxera did the rest.

-In the 20th century was a reconstruction with newly planted, international varieties, The vineyards in the Czech Republic are among the northern growing areas of Europe.
-In 2012, 470,000 hectoliters of wine were produced by 17,000 hectares of vineyards.
-There are 384 winegrowing communities with around 19,000 winegrowers, often with smallest areas of less than one hectare.
-The Czech Republic is divided into the two historical landscapes Čechy (Bohemia) and Morava (Moravia) , which also gave its name to the two wine-growing areas (with a total of six sub-areas).
+In the 20th century it was rebuilt with newly planted, international ones varieties, The vineyards in the Czech Republic are among the northern regions of Europe.
+In 2012, 470,000 hectoliters of wine were produced from 17,000 hectares of vineyards.
+There are 384 winegrowing communities with around 19,000 winegrowers, often with the smallest areas of less than one hectare.
+The Czech Republic is divided into the two historical landscapes Čechy (Bohemia) and Morava (Moravia) , which also gave the name to the two wine-growing areas (with a total of six sub-areas).
 There is a continental climate with warm and dry growing season and dry, cool autumn.
 Two thirds of the production are white wines and one third are red wines.
 The Blend 2010:

 |vine||colour||Synonyms or Czech name||hectare|